Home

 Because we made the pieces the same size (like in the first example) we can simply add them up.
 1 piece + 2 pieces = 3 pieces.

-How to Add Fractions - The #1 Rule
+How to Add Fractions: The #1 Rule |

-You MUST have all the pieces the same size before you add them.
 If they are not the same size, make them the same size!
 If your pieces are not the same size, then somebody is getting ripped off (especially if you are dealing with money instead of pizza)!

-For more information on how to "make pieces the same size," please view our equivalent fractions page and then practice the skill with our equivalent fractions worksheets.
+For more information on how to "make pieces the same size," please view our equivalent fractions page and then practice the skill with our equivalent fractions worksheets. |

-Determining the Number of Pieces
+Determining the Number of Pieces |

-Here is our original pizza, before and after we sliced it up.
-The pizza was sliced into 8 equal pieces.
+The left image shows our original pizza, before and after we sliced it up.

 *Remember, the total number of pieces is the denominator (bottom) of the fraction.
 The number of pieces that you have is the numerator (top) of the fraction.

-Case #1: Same Denominators
+Case #1: Same Denominators |

 If the denominators are the same, then your answer will have that same denominator as well!
 Just add up the two numerators.